Loki (Marvel Cinematic Universe): Early life

 Loki was born a Frost Giant and abandoned as an infant by his father Laufey, only to be found by Odin during an invasion of the realm of the Frost Giants in Jotunheim.
-Odin used magic to make Loki appear Asgardian and raised him as a son alongside Odin's biological son, Thor.
+Odin used magic to change Loki to look like an Asgardian and raised him as a son alongside Odin's biological son, Thor.
 During his upbringing, Odin's wife Frigga taught Loki how to use his magic.

 He used these powers throughout his life, constantly tricking his adoptive brother Thor, as well as pulling a heist on Earth under the alias D. B. Cooper.
 He was embittered throughout his upbringing, perceiving that he was neglected by Odin in favor of Thor, and thus grew closer to his adoptive mother Frigga instead.